 The other four districts also offer a lot of good things to do and see, but don’t feature any beaches.

 Those four are: the Pungo district, which is an agricultural community where people go for food tourism.
 The Town Center district, where many high-end dining, entertainment and shopping options are located.
 The Inland district, where the Farmhouse Brewery is located.
 And the last is the ViBe Creative District, where the creative minds of Virginia Beach are and where you will find street art and craft shops.

-As you can see, across Virginia Beach there is a huge number of activities to do and things to see.
+As you can see, across Virginia Beach there are a huge number of activities to do and things to see.
 Far too many for us to write about.
 And this is where Virginia Beach excels over Ocean City – the sheer number of things to do.

 As we mentioned, Virginia Beach is a historical city, so there’s plenty of history to savor here.
 The most interesting museums include the Atlantic Wildfowl Heritage museum, built in 1895; The Virginia Beach Surf and Rescue museum which is a former U.S. Life Saving Station; and the amazing Military Aviation Museum, which has more than 100 acres of hangars full of WW1 and WW2 era airplanes.

 In Virginia Beach you will also find many historical houses and monuments to explore.
 Including the Adam Thoroughgood House, the home of the first Virginia colonists that was built circa 1719.